Pinning Schedule: map

 The nursing pin is unique to each school, but the tradition is traced back to the Crusades of the 12th century.
 The modern ceremony dates back to the 1860s when Florence Nightingale was awarded the Red Cross of St George and in turn presented a pin to nursing graduates.
 By 1916, the practice of pinning new nursing graduates was standard throughout the United States.

-The College of Nursing has adopted this version of the Nightengale pledge:
+The College of Nursing and Health Innovation has adopted this version of the Nightengale pledge:

 With full knowledge of the responsibilities I am undertaking, I pledge to care for my patients with all of the knowledge, skills, and understanding that I possess, without regard to race, color, creed, politics, or social status.